-Connecting this description to reflection, the student will be able to detect correspondences between concepts from theory and from experience as well as to abstract relevant features from theory and practice and note the relationships between them with proper sourcing of information.
+Connecting this description to reflection, the student will be able to compare concepts from theory and from experience as well as to infer by abstracting concepts or principles evident in both theory and practice.

 Discussion

 Upon completion of this task, the student will be able to discuss their experiences and more effectively reflect on and make meaning from them.
 Through the use of higher level cognitive processes - namely from the categories of Analyze, Evaluate, and Create - applied through reflection will support knowledge transfer, and can be used to support new learning experiences, as described by Kolb's Experiential Learning Cycle.
 Employing higher level cognitive process can be accomplished through the following reflection components: